Aft Section

 Boarding Steps Indicator

-Used to visually confirm the integrated boarding steps state.
-With the white post up, steps are stowed, whereas steps are deployed if post is down and flush with panel recess.
-The boarding steps and ladder is moved by the crew chief.
+Used to visually confirm the state of the integrated boarding steps.
+With the white post up, steps are stowed, whereas steps are deployed if post is down and flush with the panel recess.
+The boarding steps and ladder are moved by the crew chief.

 Intercom System Control Panel